 What we did

-For the past two years, Scottie managed the Imagine a Day Without Water communications effort, from soup to nuts.
+For the past three years, Scottie managed the Imagine a Day Without Water communications effort, from soup to nuts.
 From web and graphic design, to drafting collateral materials, Scottie generated ideas, created a plan, managed staff and consulting teams, and executed the plan for the Value of Water Campaign.

 Elected officials across the country participated in Imagine a Day Without Water events in 2015 and 2016, including Los Angeles Mayor Eric Garcetti in 2015 and Syracuse Mayor Stephanie Miner in 2016 (pictured above).